arthurpicht/meta/README.md

 If no other configuration is applied, meta will look for a meta.conf in the current working directory.

-If the environment variable `META_DIR` is found, meta will look for a meta.conf file in the directory, which is denoted by `META_DIR`.
+If the environment variable `META_DIR` is set, meta will look for a meta.conf file in the directory, which is denoted by `META_DIR`.
 This overrides the default behaviour, meaning that it will always bind META_DIR/meta.conf, even if a meta.conf file is existing in current working directory.